DCASE-REPO/dcase2018_baseline/task4/dataset/readme.md

 The first column, `YOTsn73eqbfc_10.000_20.000.wav`, is the name of the audio file downloaded from Youtube, the second column `0.163` is the onset time in seconds, the third column `0.665` is the offset time in seconds and the last column, `Alarm_bell_ringing` corresponds to the class of the sound event.

+## Citation

+If you are using this dataset please consider citing [the following paper](https://hal.inria.fr/hal-01850270v1):

+>  R. Serizel, N. Turpault, H. Eghbal-Zadeh, A. P. Shah .
+“Large-Scale Weakly Labeled Semi-Supervised Sound Event Detection in Domestic Environments ”.
+Submitted to *DCASE2018 Workshop*, 2018.

 ## Authors